nasa/PSP/fsw/pc-rtems/README_RTEMS_5.txt

 1) install RTEMS toolchain for i386-rtems5 (or relevant target arch) into ${HOME}/rtems5

-The RTEMS official docs have instructions for this, which should supercede anything here.
+The RTEMS official docs have instructions for this, which should supersede anything here.

-Basic use of the the "rtems source builder" tool which works at the time of this writing:
+Basic use of the "rtems source builder" tool which works at the time of this writing:
 OFFICIAL RTEMS SOURCE BUILDER CLONE URL: git://git.rtems.org/rtems-source-builder.git